waldyrious/sequelize/CONTRIBUTING.md

 **MSSQL:** Please run `npm run setup-mssql` to create the test database.

-**POSTGRES:** Sequelize uses [special](https://github.com/sushantdhiman/sequelize-postgres) Docker image for PostgreSQL, which install all the extensions required by tests.
+**POSTGRES:** Sequelize uses [special](https://github.com/sushantdhiman/sequelize-postgres) Docker image for Postgres, which install all the extensions required by tests.

 ### 4. Running tests